Improving the statistical efficiency of cross-conformal prediction: New variants of cross-conformal prediction

 \end{theorem}

-The set in \eqref{eq:eu-mod-set} can be considered an improvement of the set described in \eqref{eq:e-mod-set} but not of the (randomized) set in \eqref{eq:u-mod-set}, since only the first p-value of the sequence is randomized (see Table \ref{tab:lasso_park} in Appendix \ref{sec:exp} for an example).
+The set in \eqref{eq:eu-mod-set} can be considered an improvement of the set described in \eqref{eq:e-mod-set} but not of the (randomized) set in \eqref{eq:u-mod-set}, since only the first p-value of the sequence is randomized.

-\begin{remark}[Randomization and ``interval-hacking''] A direct use of randomization is present in both procedures described in Section~\ref{sec:rand_imp} and Section~\ref{sec:exch+rand_imp}.
+\begin{remark}[Randomization and ``interval-hacking''] A direct use of external randomization is present in both procedures described in Section~\ref{sec:rand_imp} and Section~\ref{sec:exch+rand_imp}.
 The use of randomization is often avoided in statistical methods, as it can pose challenges to the reproducibility of results.
 Clearly, randomization becomes problematic when a human is in the loop and runs the procedure multiple times until the desired result is achieved (for example, in the described cases, one can sample $U$ many times until it reaches a value close to zero).
 Some recommendations aimed at solving this problem are proposed, for example, in \citet[Section 10]{ramdas2023}.
 Actually, in the data pipeline of split and cross-conformal prediction methods, randomization comes into play in different parts: by default in the division of data into their respective folds; to smoothen p-values as described in \eqref{eq:pvals-rand}; and potentially to improve the conditional coverage as described in \citet{hore2024}.
 In particular, there exists a trade-off between reproducibility and statistical efficiency, and it is not always evident which should be prioritized.
 In other words, randomized procedures tend to be more efficient than standard procedures but may lack in terms of reproducibility, and vice versa.
 For instance, our methods may be particularly well-suited in industrial settings, where hundreds or thousands of predictions are made daily, and efficiency may be more important. \end{remark}